GoFuuu/ME5406/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## Acknowledgments

 - This project uses the [Tianshou](https://github.com/thu-ml/tianshou) reinforcement learning library
 - The environment is provided by [Gymnasium Robotics](https://github.com/Farama-Foundation/Gymnasium-Robotics)
+- This project is based on the [OpenAI-Gym-Projects](https://github.com/NickKaparinos/OpenAI-Gym-Projects)